Differentiation of sin x: A complete walkthrough

 Quotient Rule: d/dx [f(x)/g(x)] = [f'(x)g(x) - f(x)g'(x)] / [g(x)]²

-These rules allow us to differentiate functions where sin x is multiplied or divided by other functions.
+These rules help us differentiate functions where sin x is multiplied or divided by other functions Worth keeping that in mind..

 Frequently Asked Questions (FAQ)